wp-property/wp-property/readme.txt

 = 1.41.4 =
 * Added hooks to get_sortable_keys and get_properties functions.
 * Fixed bug with sorting and pagination for [featured_properties] shortcode.
+* Fixed issue with searching decimal numeric values on property search.

 = 1.41.3 =
 * Fixed issue with not matching up properties types on XML import.